sivahuang77/citrux-cli/CONTRIBUTING.md

 ### Project structure

 - `packages/`: Contains the individual sub-packages of the project.
-  - `a2a-server`: A2A server implementation for the Gemini CLI.
+  - `a2a-server`: A2A server implementation for the Citrux CLI.
 (Experimental)
   - `cli/`: The command-line interface.
-  - `core/`: The core backend logic for the Gemini CLI.
+  - `core/`: The core backend logic for the Citrux CLI.
   - `test-utils` Utilities for creating and cleaning temporary file systems for testing.
-  - `vscode-ide-companion/`: The Gemini CLI Companion extension pairs with Gemini CLI.
+  - `vscode-ide-companion/`: The Citrux CLI Companion extension pairs with Citrux CLI.
 - `docs/`: Contains all project documentation.
 - `scripts/`: Utility scripts for building, testing, and development tasks.